Explain Complex Concepts: ELI5 to PhD, 12 Prompts

-Most “explain this” prompts produce middle-school-depth explanations that bore advanced readers and confuse beginners.
-The depth has to match the reader, and the angle has to match what’s actually confusing — a definition won’t fix a missing intuition, and an analogy won’t fix a missing prerequisite.
-These prompts hit specific depths and specific failure modes.
+Most “explain this” prompts produce middle-school-depth answers that bore advanced readers and confuse beginners.
+Two things have to line up: the depth has to match the reader, and the angle has to match what’s actually confusing.
+A definition won’t fix a missing intuition, and an analogy won’t fix a missing prerequisite.
+The 12 prompts below hit specific depths and specific failure modes, so you stop getting one flat answer for every question.
 For the long-form workflow, see how to use AI to explain a difficult concept.

 Best for